ashkanRmk/educational-projects/README.md

+# Educational_Projects of courses
-# Educational_Project course in Sadjad University of Higher Technology
+#in Sadjad University of Higher Technology

 ##*Final and Mid-term Projects* of Advanced Programming